 - Drink 1 tsp juice after every meal.

 Black radish contains antioxidants like vitamin C that boost your immunity, keep diseases and infections at bay, and reduce the duration of illnesses.
-It is, in fact, one of the most common remedies for common cold and cough.
+It is, in fact,

 5. Prevents Digestive Disorders

 According to traditional Chinese medicine, radish – especially black radish – can ease abdominal distress and treat digestive issues.7

 A member of the family of cruciferous vegetables, black radish is known to help in the treatment of digestive disorders.
 The fiber content of black radish helps reduce constipation and promote smooth bowel movement.
 Plus, the vegetable has a high water content, which contributes to a healthy digestive system.

 Furthermore, black radish juice helps enhance the activity of digestive juices, thereby improving digestion.
 In fact, folk medicine often uses black radish to stimulate bile secretion.8

 6. Promotes Weight Loss